2012–13 NHL season: Salary cap

 The NHL announced the revised salary cap on June 28, 2012.
 The salary cap figure is in effect until the end of the current collective bargaining agreement (CBA) with the Player's Association.
 The salary cap for players' salaries rose $5.9 million (USD) to $70.2 million per franchise.
 The salary floor, the minimum which franchises must spend, rose to $54.2 million.

 As part of the newly agreed upon CBA, the salary cap for teams will be $64.3 million per franchise, with a floor of $44 million.

-Change of venue
+Arenas

+The Florida Panthers' home arena, BankAtlantic Center, was renamed BB&T Center in recognition of BB&T's purchase of BankAtlantic.

 On October 24, 2012, the New York Islanders announced that the team had signed a 25-year lease with the Barclays Center in Brooklyn, starting in 2015 after the team's current lease for the Nassau Veterans Memorial Coliseum expires.
 The arena, originally constructed as the home for the National Basketball Association's Brooklyn Nets, was intended to be expanded to meet NHL standards.